robyurkowski/skywalker/README.md

 ## Testing (and TDD)

-Take a look at the `examples` directory, which uses example as above of a notifier, but makes it a bit more complicated: it assumes that we only send emails if the user (which we'll pass in) has a preference set to receive email.
+Take a look at the `examples` directory, which uses the example as above of a notifier, but makes it a bit more complicated: it assumes that we only send emails if the user (which we'll pass in) has a preference set to receive email.